GerardKessler/WhatsApp-desktop/addon/doc/en/README.md

 	Angelo Miguel Abrantes, to Portuguese.

 ## Changelog:
+### 2.2142.12

+* Modifications for compatibility with version 2.2142.5

 ### 2.2140.5

-* Modifications for compatibility with version 2.2134.10
+* Modifications for compatibility with version 2.2140.5
 * Gesture added for toggle between mesage list and the edit box in a chat

 ### 2.2134.10: